Frequently Asked Questions

 I am having problems uploading documents onto my application.
 What should I do?

-Sometimes there are glitches to the system which can cause problems - so would always say before calling for assistance - save your application and log out.
+Refresh your browser before calling for assistance.
+Save your application and log out.
 Then log in again.

 If problems still exists then send an email to: funding@arnet.ca